FornaxA/cevap-doc/Token_case_1.md

 One of the strengths of blockchain based systems is its capacity to provide transparancy and to manage trust trough encryption.

 We will showcase two different means to demonstrate ownership: 1) control over a private key belonging to a blockchain address and 2) control over a GPG private key belonging to a public key.
-This is combined in an ecosystem comprising of a game studio, a game fan site and the blockchain, where a gamer can proof on a fan site (e.g. as part of a discussion forum) that he is a specific gamer (e.g., the winner of that week's tournament).
+This is combined in an ecosystem comprising of a game studio, a game fan site and the blockchain, where a gamer can proof on a fan site (e.g. as part of a discussion forum) that he is a specific gamer (e.g., the winner of that week`s tournament).

 ## Context